 Price: About 3 dollars

-Swaminarayan Akshardham is one of the most incredible buildings you have ever seen in your entire life.
-It’s a Hinduism temple that will blow you away once you arrive here because of its architectural wonder.
+Swaminarayan Akshardham is one of the most incredible buildings you have ever seen.
+It’s a Hindu temple that will blow you away once you arrive here because of its architectural wonder.
 That’s why you will see a large number of people here regularly.

 Why should you visit the Swaminarayan Akshardham?

 This temple is an iconic building linked to Indian culture.
-Many VIPs and political figures are keen to visit the Swaminarayan Akshardham to see and explore more about Hinduism and how the spiritual connection plays a significant role in Indians’ daily life.
+Many VIPs and political figures are keen to visit the Swaminarayan Akshardham to learn more about Hinduism and how the spiritual connection plays a significant role in Indians’ daily lives.

-Inside the temple, there are various halls, each dedicated to performing specific rituals, and you can see why Swaminarayan remains very relevant to Hinduism till now.
+Inside the temple are various halls dedicated to performing specific rituals, which explains why Swaminarayan remains very relevant to Hinduism today.

-You can just sit in peace and meditate in this spiritual space, no matter your religion or belief.
-Or you can come here with a local guide who will help you understand what every statue and practice symbolizes in Hinduism.
+You can sit in peace and meditate in this spiritual space, regardless of religion or belief.
+You can also come here with a local guide who will help you understand what every statue and practice symbolises in Hinduism.

 The structure is an artwork on its own; every corner represents the uniqueness of the Hinduism style.
-Not just a temple, the whole place is a complex embracing a large lavish garden along the wide tree-lined avenues.
+It is not just a temple but a complex embracing a large lavish garden along the wide tree-lined avenues.

 Things to Do:

-• Go inside the temple and listen to many stories about the history of the sacred building.
-You can catch a glimpse of the Swaminarayan’s life from childhood to adulthood.
+- Go inside the temple and listen to many stories about the history of the sacred building.
+You can glimpse the Swaminarayan’s life from childhood to adulthood.

-• Attend the evening fountain show, which features a projector and beautiful lights, and this unique culture will enthrall you.
+- Attend the evening fountain show, which features a projector and beautiful lights, and you will be enthralled by this unique culture.

-• Take a pause and sit outside the temple, which will provide you with the inescapable sight of the river, particularly at sunset.
+- Pause and sit outside the temple, where you can enjoy the inescapable sight of the river, particularly at sunset.

-• Go for a walk in the neighborhood for shopping or even street food.
-We recommend you take the chance and stroll down in Old Delhi, where you can find hidden gems.
+- Go for a walk in the neighbourhood to shop or even get street food.
+We recommend you take the chance to stroll down to Old Delhi, where you can find hidden gems.

 Things not to Do:

-• Photos and videos are not allowed inside; you will have to leave them in a free deposit box.
+- Photos and videos are prohibited inside; you must leave them in a free deposit box.

-• The temple has a dress code that requires you to cover your shoulders and wear a dress that is at least knee-length.
+- The temple’s dress code requires you to cover your shoulders and wear a dress that is at least knee-length.

-• Smoking & alcohol drinks are not permitted in the whole complex.
+- Smoking & alcoholic drinks are not permitted in the whole complex.

-Pro Tip: you can participate in Abhishek, which means pouring yourself in the sacred water of the river with the help of monks if you want to immerse yourself to the fullest in this experience.
+Pro Tip: If you want to fully immerse yourself in this experience, you can participate in Abhishek, which means pouring yourself into the sacred water of the river with the help of monks.

 Location: Venmani Rd, Sellur, Madurai

-How to get there: The best and fastest way to get Meenakshi from Delhi is to book a flight for about $45, taking around 3h.
-Or you can take the train for two days, and it will cost you approximately $20.
-Then you can take Uber to the temple, and it’s just 10 minutes.
+How to get there: The best and fastest way to get Meenakshi from Delhi is to book a flight for about $45, which takes around 3 hours.
+You can also take the train for two days, which will cost approximately $20.
+Then, you can take an Uber to the temple, which takes just 10 minutes.

 Price: About 1 dollar